mnvoh/cameratokeyboard/README.md

 ⭐ Star it, make it visible, make it better!

 Camera To Keyboard is a python desktop application that allows you to type without a keyboard and with just a camera, or at least that's the plan.

+> [!NOTE]
-Currently its accuracy leaves much to be desired, so it's a PoC and a long way from being an MVP.
+> Currently the accuracy leaves much to be desired, so it's a PoC and a long way from
+> having optimal accuracy.
 But hopefully with your support it'll get there.

 Some of its possible applications, if desirable accuracy is achieved include:
 - In cell phones, just put your phone down in front of you and type